marziyehbikas/simple-store/README.md

 Simple Store

 This project is a simple store application built with React, using Create React App as the boilerplate.
-It showcases basic functionality like adding products to the cart, managing quantities, and handling the checkout process.
+It showcases basic functionality like adding products to the cart and managing quantities.

 Features
 - View product list